Posted in Blog, Facilitation, Influencing people, Lead, Lead Your Team by Jo North

-Why on earth would I write a training on listening skills?
-It seems intuitive, and just something that we do anyway, doesn’t it?
-That’s true, and on the other hand, listening is a deep skill that we can further develop to really deepen and enhance the impact of our facilitation and the delegate experience that we create.
+Why on earth would I write a training on listening skills for facilitators?
+Listening seems intuitive, just something that we do anyway, doesn’t it?
+That’s true, and on the other hand, listening is an important skill that we can further develop to really deepen and enhance the impact of our facilitation and the delegate experience that we create.

 My perspective and belief is that our role as facilitators is to provide the service of putting the brilliant minds in the virtual or physical room to work, to access and leverage their collective wisdom.
 We create the structure, environment, process and support for people to come together to learn, co-create solutions to problems and opportunities and connect.